Biodiversity and its conservation: Important MCQs

 c)

-6. What is the term for controlling pest population in agriculture using naturally occurring predators or parasites, contributing to biodiversity-friendly practices?
+6. What is the term for controlling pest populations in agriculture using naturally occurring predators or parasites, contributing to biodiversity-friendly practices?

 a) Invasive species management